nadia-sharief/ai4science-causality-eval/README.md

 ---

+## Project Notebook

+The complete end-to-end pipeline, including preprocessing, sampling, manual label integration, inference, evaluation, and error analysis, is documented in the Jupyter notebook:

+### **`A Multi-Model Evaluation Pipeline for Causal Conclusion Extraction in Scientific Literature.ipynb`**

+This notebook includes:

+- dataset loading and parsing
+- discipline extraction and sampling
+- manual label integration
+- creation of the final evaluation split
+- GPT-4o, GPT-4o-mini, few-shot, and baseline inference
+- post-processing and consistency checks
+- error inspection (FP/FN)
+- per-discipline evaluation
+- generation of all CSV/XLSX outputs in this repository

+This file serves as the **central reproducibility record** for the project.

+---

 ## Dataset Source

 The original dataset file (**AI4Science_Dataset.txt**) is **not included** because GitHub does not allow files larger than 100MB.